 6. Complete Any Medical Checks & Get Insured

 It’s best to seek medical advice from your GP if this will be your first time diving.
 Not to forget, ahead of booking any vacation, you should always check what vaccinations you need, if any, before you leave!
-Check well beforehand as these can sometimes take some time to arrange.
+Check well beforehand as these can take some time to arrange.

 Before leaving to head towards the airport, it is always a good idea that you check your flight status.
-Likewise, when planning a scuba dive vacation, checking weather conditions before planning your dive trip is essential.
+Likewise, when planning a scuba dive vacation, checking weather conditions before planning your trip is essential.

 Weather warnings, storms, and other travel warnings are always good to know.
 Especially when planning your dives.
 Some locations are known to have seasons where bad weather is expected, so do some research before picking where and went to go.